1. “Being there” involves serve and return interactions.

 Low levels of stress or short-lived stress are not serious when buffered with supportive relationships and environment.
 The type of stress you should watch out for is the one that is very prolonged.
 The constant activation of the body’s stress response system can be toxic to the brain and other developing organs.
 This type of stress is common in chronic or traumatic experiences such as chronic neglect, separation from parents, or even repeated conflict.

 How can I foster “serve and return” interactions with my baby?

 - Notice the “serves” your baby throws at you throughout the day.
 Pointing at something or making a sound or a face, are all forms of “serves”.

-- Return his “serves” with kind words, a hug, any sign of acknowledgment.
+- Return their “serves” with kind words, a hug, any sign of acknowledgment.

 - Give the “serve” a name!
-Help your baby start to develop important language connections in his brain by naming what he sees, does, and feels.
+Help your baby start to develop important language connections in their brain by naming what they see, do, and feel.

 - Keep the “serve and return” interaction going back and forth.
-Each time you return a serve, give your baby a little time to form his response.
+Each time you return a serve, give your baby a little time to form their response.
 This exchange will start to teach your baby basic social skills.

 There’s plenty of information out there you can consult anytime, after all, we now know it’s all in the little things!
-Remember to visit Kinedu for plenty of fun ideas you can do with your little one to help promote “serve and return” interactions and help strengthen the bond between you!
+Remember to visit Kinedu for plenty of fun ideas you can do with your little one to to promote being there with them and help strengthen the bond between you!